Focus our efforts on the issues that are the greatest threats to the City’s communities and businesses.

 What we did

-Worked closely with partners, the National Crime Agency and other law enforcement agencies to shape the national response to fraud.
+Worked closely with numerous stakeholders and partners, the National Crime Agency and other law enforcement agencies to shape the national response to fraud.

 Successfully prosecuted numerous high profile fraud cases.

 Disrupted organised crime groups, reducing the potential harm these groups have on victims.

 Made effective use of proceeds of crime legislation to deprive criminals of their gains and help make reparations to victims.

 Extended our pilot of the Economic Crime Victims of Crime Unit, providing specialist support to victims of fraud.

 Continued to develop our National Fraud Intelligence Bureau and Action Fraud reporting service.

 £312,688 value of cash forfeiture orders made under the Proceeds of Crime Act

 £685,384 value of cash seizures made under the Proceeds of Crime Act